How to Create Effective Popups For Your Online Store

 Final Words

 There’s a plethora of WordPress popup plugins, free and premium, out there in the wild, and some are more efficient than others when it comes to targeting your modals.
-While we used Popups – WordPress Popup in this post, there are plenty other strong competitors even among free plugins.
+While we used Popups – WordPress Popup in this post, there are plenty of other strong competitors even among free plugins.

-I suggest you to first set up a few popups using our examples above, and see how they work.
+I suggest you first set up a few popups using our examples above, and see how they work.
 Then, after a while, look for other possibilities in the WP plugin repository, and see what they can offer.
-After careful experimentation, you’ll be able to perfectly configure your popups for your WooCommerce site
+After careful experimentation, you’ll be able to perfectly configure your popups for your WooCommerce site.

 As for me, I always use at least these 2 (and sometimes add an options-light third to the bunch) plugins to best target my audience.